-Most of us are aware that to configure KMS in Windows 10, open an elevated command prompt and execute one of the following commands:
+Most of us are aware that to configure KMS in Windows 11 or Windows 10, open an elevated command prompt and execute one of the following commands:

 After activating the KMS key, restart the Software Protection Service.
 If you face issues, read on.